PeramatoG/Label-Colors-GMA3/README.md

 # Label Colors for grandMA3

 Label Colors is a grandMA3 Lua plugin that reads RGB values from Color Preset Pool (4), finds the nearest color name from a selectable table (HTML, Basic, filters or extended lists) and labels each preset with that name.
+From v2.0.0 onwards, the nearest-color calculation runs in **HSV space** (Hue/Saturation/Value) for more perceptual and saturation-aware matching.

 ![Label Colors plugin dialog](assets/label_colors.png)
 *Label Colors plugin dialog with range and color table options.*